leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 `ThreadContext` holds data for the registers that CPU needs to resume execution on a stack.

 {% hint style="info" %}
 Go back to the chapter [Background Information](background-information.md) to read about the registers if you don't remember.
-These are the registers marked as "callee saved" in the specification of the x86-64 arcitecture.
+These are the registers marked as "callee saved" in the specification of the x86-64 architecture.
 {% endhint %}

 Let's move on: